FrontendMasters/front-end-handbook-2017/recap.md

 * React Native and NativeScript start to replace mobile HTML5 hybrid webview development.
 * Many abandon Gulp for NPM scripts, but Gulp remains popular.
 * SASS remains a popular tool, while PostCSS (+ CSSNext) gains ground.
-* Linting HTML, CSS, and JavaScript (eslint replaces jshint) is a thing most developers do.
+* Linting HTML, CSS, and JavaScript is a thing most developers do (ESlint replaces JShint & JSCS merges into ESLint).
 * A trend of developers abandon Sublime and Atom for Visual Studio Code begins.
-* jQuery remains popular, but usage is declining.
+* jQuery remains popular, but usage is declining. jQuery 3 was released, much like a tree falling in a forest that nobody hears.
 * Vue.js continues to gain converts.
 Deservingly so!
 * JavaScript functional programming & patterns get a lot of attention.
 * Offline development & Progressive Web Apps go mainstream.